australia outback

 In simple terms, opal is a mix of silica and water.
 Scientifically, opal is amorphous silica (SiO2.nH2O) which is solidified from liquid silica.

 As you can imagine, the synthesis of opal was an ancient process.
-The opal building started about 15 - 30 million years ago.
+The building process started about 15 - 30 million years ago.
 Silica gel seeped through sedimentary layers until it was stopped by a clay level.
-Australian opal therefore is called sedimentary opal.
+Australian opal therefore is called sedimentary mineraloid.
 Over million of years, the liquid Silica gel hardened to form the opal deposit of the artesian basin, the ancient underground water reservoir of the eastern Outback.

 Australia's precious opals contain around 5 -6 % water.